kalelc/jwt-with-golang/README.md

 login: Enter user to comunicate with API with JWT.

-auth: Validate comunication between Login and API.
+API: Validate comunication between Login and API.